Swapnil-ingle/Swapnil-ingle.github.io/first_trip_abroad.md

 Sadly, everything good must come to an end.
 It was my last weekend in Basel and fortunately the Basel's annual Autumn fair (Herbstmesse) was around the corner.
 And, as decided, Dr. Egli agreed to take me to the fair.

 Normally, you don't see much of a crowd on the street.
-To be honest, for me, it was like a nuclear holocaust. _"Where did all the people go?"_ It's 6 'o'clock in the evening and the streets are empty already.
+To be honest, it was like a nuclear holocaust. _"Where did all the people go?"_ It's 6 'o'clock in the evening and the streets are empty already.
 I'm not a crowd person though, so I loved it!

 ![alt text](https://swapnil-ingle.github.io/images/basel/basel-empty-street.jpg "Basel Street")